-- Probing a workpiece with a tool (touch-off).
+- Probing a workpiece with a HEIDENHAIN KT 130 edge finder.
+Use this method to automatically enter the presets into the preset table. - Probing a workpiece with a tool (touch-off).
 Use this method to define the respective tool position as a datum. - Move to the position and set it as a preset, or overwrite position value